vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![In the Compile DSC Configuration box, the Yes button is selected.](images/Lab-guide/image32.png "Compile DSC Configuration box")

-5. Make sure to review the DSC configurations to ensure they have completed the compile prior to moving on to the next step
+5. Make sure to review the DSC configurations to ensure they have completed the compile prior to moving on to the next step.

     ![Screenshot of the Configuration blade.](images/Lab-guide/image33.png "Configuration blade")